Sony A77 versus Canon 6D

 |Sony A850 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.8||12.2||1415||79|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A77 provides a higher frame rate than the 6D.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A77 provides a higher frame rate than the 6D.
 It can shoot video footage at 1080/60p, while the Canon is limited to 1080/30p.

 |Sony A77 (⇒ rgt)||2359||YES||3.0||921||full-flex||no||8000||12.0||12||YES|